lorenzowood/remove-sections/README.md

 ```

    This installs:
-   - `mpv.conf` - Configuration for persistent OSD with decimal timestamps
+   - `mpv.conf` - Configuration for persistent OSD with decimal timestamps and forcing caching so that you can seamlessly step forward and backwards to find the right points to mark
    - `scripts/mark-sections.lua` - Lua script for marking and removing sections

 ### Usage